rocketbot-cl/Virtualization/README.md

 1. Search Color
-Searchs for a color in the screen or range.
+Searchs for a color in the screen

 2. Click on color
-Searchs for a color in the screen or range and clicks it.
+Searchs for a color in the screen

 3. Search a word
-Searchs for a word in the screen or range.
+Searchs for a word in the screen

 4. Click on word
-Searchs for a word in the screen or range and clicks it.
+Searchs for a word in the screen